 At the time a suspension is recommended, the principal/assistant principal/office staff will make reasonable attempts to contact the parent/guardian immediately via telephone.
 If the parent cannot be reached immediately by telephone, staff will continue to follow up throughout the day or attempt to contact the parent in person (For Example: when the parent picks the student up from school).
 In addition, a written office referral and notice of suspension will be sent home promptly.
 The written notice will detail the incident and specify the grounds for suspension, including the recommended date(s) of suspension.
-The notice may request a conference with the parents/guardians, if one has not already been conducted or set up, and will require parents/guardians to respond to this request immediately parent/guardian upon completion of the fifth day of suspension to discuss the progress of the suspension.
+The notice may request a conference with the parents/guardians, if one has not already been conducted or set up, and will require parents/guardians to respond to this request immediately expulsion procedure.
+For suspensions exceeding five days, a second conference will be scheduled with the parent/guardian upon completion of the fifth day of suspension to discuss the progress of the suspension.
 The total number of days for which a student may be suspended shall not exceed 20 school days in any school year unless the student transfers in from another school and already has a suspension record for the year.
 In that case, the total number of school days may be increased by 10 days for a total of 30 suspension days in that school year.